 Garden Manager Lindsay's quick and easy solution to the cold and rainy weather blues.
-The rich color of this flavorful, fragrant soup is augmented by the ruby-red pomegranate seeds and fresh green cilantro garnish.
+The rich color of this flavorful, fragrant soup is augmented by the fresh green cilantro garnish.
 Makes a satisfying lunch or perfect first course for dinner.
 Great for potlucks too.

 - 2 large leeks, each 1 1/2 inches in diameter, long white shank portions only

-- 3 T canola or other mild cooking oil
+- 3 T canola or peanut cooking oil

 - 1 T good-quality curry powder

 - 6 1/2 cups cooked hard-shelled winter squash, seeds and skins removed, flesh mashed

 - 2 cups coarsely chopped fresh cilantro, divided into1-cup portions

 Cut the leeks in half lengthwise.
 Wash all the layers very well to remove grit, then thinly slice.

 Heat the oil in a large heavy soup pot.
 Add the sliced leeks and saute over medium heat for 5 or 6 minutes until they are softened and translucent, and beginning to brown.